paulfioravanti/steno-dictionaries/dictionaries/overrides.md

 Out of these two briefs, I think I would be more likely to use `TAOUS` for "use it", which leaves `THAOUS` free for overriding, which is what I have done.

-However, for "that the", I think I am most likely to use the `THAT` outline, and I would really like that one-stroke brief for "at that time", and `THA*T` seems like the current best candidate, so I have decided to override it.

 ```yaml
 "THAOUS": "enthuse"